JeffreyEdeh/Failed-RDP-Logins-Source-IP-To-Full-GeoData-Conversion/README.md

 # Visualising Failed RDP Login Attempts On a World Map Using Source IP
 <h2>Description</h2>
-This lab explores creating a honeypot in Azure and mapping each failed login attempt to the country of origin on the world map.
-To gather the failed log in attempts in event viewer and write it to a text file, we will be using a powershell shell script originally written by <a href= "https://github.com/joshmadakor1" > Joshmadakor</a>.
-A honeypot is a device intentionally exposed to the internet to entice attackers to attempt to log into the machine.
-This is usually done for research purposes, to learn various tactiques used by attackers.
+This project explores creating a honeypot in Azure and mapping each failed login attempt to the country of origin on the world map.
+To gather the failed login attempts in the event viewer and write it to a text file, I have employed a powershell shell script originally written by <a href= "https://github.com/joshmadakor1" > Joshmadakor</a>.
+For the uninitiated, a honeypot is a device intentionally exposed to the internet to entice attackers to attempt to log into the machine.
+This is usually done for research purposes, to learn various tactics and techniques used by malicious actors.
+<p>For ease, the rest of this documentation has been written in the style of a tutorial.</p>
 <br />
 <h2>Languages</h2>

 - <b>PowerShell</b>